jubobs/matlab-prettifier/README.txt

 Additional features include

     - a macro for easily typesetting placeholders in code snippets,
-    - automatical scaling of inline code according to its surroundings,
+    - automatic scaling of inline code according to its surroundings,
     - two predefined styles (black & white, and a MatlabLexer-like style)
     - compatibility with XeLaTeX and LuaLaTeX.

 I plan to submit matlab-prettifier to CTAN in the near future.
 In the meantime, you can simply download it from the Bitbucket repo.